 Again, this difference may seem minor in the context of the mainstream use of personal computers and keyboards.

-However, programmers, gamers, and others that require more out of their keyboards might need true N-Key rollover to ensure that all the buttons they’ve pressed are registered.
+However, programmers, gamers, and others who require more out of their keyboards might need true N-Key rollover to ensure that all their pressed buttons are registered.

 Before a computer’s operating system is installed, the BIOS runs the devices.

 USB keyboards might not always run on BIOS because the computer fails to make the switch when there is no operating system.

 Using a PS2 keyboard helps communicate with the hardware through BIOS without worrying about having an operating system.

 This advantage may not be useful to the average computer user, but it is important for repairing computers and anyone who needs to program a computer to their specific requirements.

 Even as new keyboard models are coming out every day, some people (gamers in particular) still favor mechanical keyboards.

 You may have noticed that older keyboards typically have larger buttons requiring more force.